youngjej/mipogen/20150901/README.md

 ## Credits

 - Did you get help from anyone?
 Who?
 - Did you use online reources?
-Whic one?
+Which one?

 ## License